leroy009/rapha-static-blog/src/content/blog/having-a-powerful-prayer-life.md

 9. Prayer of Faith
    10.Fasting prayer

-**For today’s sermon, we will briefly look into all types of prayers and give at least an example from the bible for each prayer**.
+## For today’s sermon, we will briefly look into all types of prayers and give at least an

+example from the bible for each prayer.

-1. Intercession prayer:
+1. ### Intercession prayer:

    Intercession is a prayer on behalf of another and can therefore be defined as praying for others by the help of the Holy Spirit.
 God’s eagerness to help humanity was shown on the cross when Jesus died for our sins.
 It is important to note that God is